PoignardAzur/poignardazur.github.io/_posts/2023-02-02-masonry-01-and-my-vision-for-rust-ui.md

 Replayable GUI has a strong separation between deterministic and platform-dependent code.
 It can produce screenshots and videos and perform record-replay by serializing user inputs and other syscall results to a file on disk.

-This replay feature should be a first-class citizen, not a bonus that you learn about in some advanced tutorial.
+**This replay feature should be a first-class citizen**, not a bonus that you learn about in some advanced tutorial.
 Loading a replay should be easy and Just Work.
 Recording a replay should be a single keyboard shortcut away in every application.

 You should be able to send replays over email and on file-sharing services to people who don't share your build.
 There should be tools to convert your replay to a video.